Liquid Castile Soap India: Homemade and the Manufacturers

 - Add 10 cups of very hot or boiling distilled water into the pot and try to mix the paste in.
 It might not dissolve fully, but that is fine.

 - Put the lid back on and turn the heat down to warm for 8 hours or overnight.
 If you can come to stir the solution once every while, then do so, but it is not necessary.

 - After 8 hours or in the morning, check the consistency.
 There should be no skin or thick bits of soap.
 If there is, just add another cup or two of water until it dissolves completely.

 - Let the soap cool and then pour it into a clean bottle for storage or even into a jug if you are going to use it soon.
 But note that recipes often do not require large amounts of Castile soap.

 There you have it.
 Your own homemade Castile soap.
 You can use it in a range of recipes.
-Check out these DIY face wash, hand wash, and body wash recipes.
 You can also use it to make DIY household cleaning recipes.